home-assistant/home-assistant.io/source/_posts/2023-01-26-year-of-the-voice-chapter-1.markdown

 This year is Home Assistant's [year of the voice](https://www.home-assistant.io/blog/2022/12/20/year-of-voice/).
 It is our goal for 2023 to let users control Home Assistant in their own language.
 Today, one month into 2023, we start our first chapter.

-At Home Assistant we believe that technology is meant to be played with and projects should be usable as soon as possible.
+At Home Assistant we believe that technology is meant to be played with, and projects should be usable as soon as possible.
 Together with the community we can then iterate and refine.
-That's why today, we're delivering a basic experience for 22 different languages to interact with Home Assistant.
+That's why today, we're delivering a basic experience for 22 languages to interact with Home Assistant.
 Oh, and we are also releasing some fun stuff that we cooked up along the way.

 _To watch the video presentation of this blog post, including live demos, check [the recording of our live stream](https://www.youtube.com/live/ixgNT3RETPg)._